Alert Strategies¶

 Configuration Notes

 - Recovery Notifications: When previously sent abnormal alert events recover, the system sends recovery notifications to the corresponding notification targets.
-For example: A
+For example, if a

 critical

-notification related to an event was sent to a group, and when this state begins to recover, a recovery notification will be sent to this group. - Notification Delay: Alert notifications are not sent immediately after generation; there may be up to a 1-minute delay due to data storage issues.
+notification related to an event was sent to a group, when this state begins to recover, a recovery notification will be sent to this group. - Notification Delay: Alert notifications are not sent immediately after they are generated but may have a delay of up to 1 minute due to data storage issues.

 Currently supports two types of notification configurations: based on level and based on members.

-The former involves selecting an event level and setting notification targets for that type of anomaly event.
-If filter conditions are set, the scope of event data under a certain level is further restricted, and notifications are finally sent to the targets.
+In the former, after selecting the event level, notification targets are set for this type of anomaly event.
+If filter conditions are set, then the scope of event data under a certain level is further restricted, and finally notifications are sent to the targets.

-The latter involves first selecting members or teams, defining the scope of events they need to focus on or take responsibility for, and then delineating the event levels and corresponding notification targets within this data set, achieving strong associations between events and targets.
+In the latter, members or teams are selected first, defining the scope of events they need to pay attention to or take responsibility for within this data.
+Within this data, event levels and corresponding notification targets are further defined, achieving strong associations between events and targets.

 Notification Configuration Based on Levels¶